globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 ### Store Everything in Git

-Having the analysts and users working collaboratively in the same place as the devs and testers with a rapid feedback cycle is a *massive benefit*.
+Git unites developers, designers, managers, and QA engineers in industry, academic, and personal settings because of its broad utility.
+As a precise and flexible system to track and control the various versions of your code and documents, it is incredibly useful for collaborative projects being developed over time (so, most projects).Having the analysts and users working collaboratively in the same place as the devs and testers with a rapid feedback cycle is a *massive benefit*.
 Using different tools that aren't directly linked to the product substantially slow such a cycle.
 The simplest and I believe only way this is possible is to have everyone storing everything in the git repository.

 ![All In Git](./images/overview-with-all-in-git-highlighted-small.png)